-From the end of August to the middle of September (Figure 9a) sunset and sunrise occurred between 4:11 to 6:17 UTC and between 21:54 and 19:37 UTC, respectively.
+From the end of August to the middle of September (Figure 9a) sunset and sunrise occurred between 16:11 and 18:17 LT (04:11 to 06:17 UTC) and between 07:37 and 09:54 LT (19:37 and 21:54 UTC), respectively.
 The diel cycle was well marked in the deepest layer where the most relevant upward movement was in correspondence with sunset and the downward movement with the sunrise.
-Sv at 80 m and 32 m depth showed the same dynamic with an ascent around 6:00 UTC (about two hours after sunset), a downward movement around 15:00 UTC followed by a small cycle of 4 hours and the decrease around sunrise.
+Sv at 80 m and 32 m depth showed the same dynamic with an ascent around 18:00 LT (06:00 UTC) (about two hours after sunset), a downward movement around 03:00 LT (15:00 UTC) followed by a small cycle of 4 hours and the decrease around sunrise.
 The duration of the circadian cycle was similar to the sunlight cycle with night-time lasting about 13 hours.

-In the following month (Figure 9b) night-time decreased, sunset occurred from 8:13 to 10:36 UTC and sunrise spanned from 17:27 to 14:56 UTC.
-The curve corresponding to diel variability at 160 m depth had the same Gaussian shape of the previous period, but it was narrower and again the most sharp movement upward and downward occurred near sunset and sunrise, respectively.
+In the following month (Figure 9b) night-time decreased, sunset occurred from 21:13 to 23:36 LT (08:13 to 10:36 UTC) and sunrise spanned from 04:56 to 06:27 LT to (14:56 to 17:27 UTC).
+The curve corresponding to diel variability at 160 m depth had the same Gaussian shape of the previous period, but it was narrower and again the sharpest movement upward and downward occurred near sunset and sunrise, respectively.
 Sv at 80 and 32 m depth showed lower values than in September, but a more marked diel cycle.
 Only during night-time, backscatter strength at intermediate depth was higher than one at the deepest level.

 One month after the March equinox (Figure 9c), it was getting dark, but zooplankton migration followed again the diel cycle with movement upward close to sunset and downward close to sunrise.
-The time series of all three selected depths showed the same trend, with a sharp ascent after the sunset to 8 UTC, followed by quite constant values until one hour before sunrise, when occurred a drop.
+The time series of all three selected depths showed the same trend, with a sharp ascent after the sunset to 20:00 LT (08:00 UTC), followed by quite constant values until one hour before sunrise, when occurred a drop.
 Backscatter strength values at 80 m depth were lower for all analyzed periods with respect to the deepest level and showed the most wide diel cycle.